ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/builtins/_includes/aggregation/bool_bit.md

 For `BOOL_OR`:

 - If there is any `false` value and even one `NULL`, the result is `NULL`.
-- If there is even one `true`, the result changes to `true`, regardless of whether `NULL` is present.
+- If at least one `true` value is present, the result changes to `true` regardless of `NULL` values in the expression.

 For `BOOL_XOR`: